wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     (4) If it thinks that the interests of the complainant require it to do so, the Tribunal may make an order under [section 95(2)(b)][110] forbidding publication of any report or account of any part of the evidence relating to the particulars of the acts referred to in subsection (1).

-    (5) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who contravenes subsection (2).
+    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who contravenes subsection (2).

     (6) Except for subsection (3), nothing in this section nor in [section 97][112] limits the Tribunal's power to make an order under [section 95][110].

     Compare: 1995 No 95 s 107

+    Section 98(5): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 99 Application for revocation of order under section 95 or for making of order under section 98